Disney Springs is entering its next era — here’s what’s changing this summer (Update)

 Disney Springs is undergoing a series of changes this summer, with major additions including the opening of Level99, the upcoming debut of Six Ravens, and new entertainment and dining offerings throughout the district.
-At the same time, guests will notice operational updates such as expanded transportation verification procedures and the disappearance of longtime offerings like the Disney Springs food trucks.
+Guests will notice operational updates such as expanded transportation verification procedures and the disappearance of longtime offerings like the Disney Springs food trucks.

 Disney Springs has always evolved, but this summer’s changes aren’t your average updates.